-Prohibition on disposal of minerals or petroleum and petroleum or petr
+Prohibition on disposal of minerals or petroleum right fails to pay any amount due under this Act and petroleum including income tax.

 (2) Subject to subsection (1), the Commissioner-General may, in consultation with the National Minerals Agency or the Petroleum Directorate, as the case requires, serve a notice on a holder of a right prohibiting the disposal of any minerals or petroleum in the holder's possession until the outstanding amount has been paid.